ApptivaAG/bones-gulp-docker-starter-kit/README.md

 1. Install Docker
 1. Clone this repo
-1. `docker-compose up` in the root of the cloned repo.
+1. `docker-compose up -d` in the root of the cloned repo.
-1. Open `localhost:80` in your browser.
+1. Open `localhost:3000` in your browser.
 1. Follow the process to setup WordPress.
 1. Go to `Themes` and activate the Bones theme.